 Configure browsers or devices:

-Key Playwright Features That Make It a Web Testing Powerhouse
+Key Playwright Features That Make It a Testing Powerhouse

 Developed by Microsoft, Playwright brings unmatched flexibility, power, and resilience to the world of test automation.
-These key features set it apart from legacy tools and even its modern ones.
+These key features set it apart from legacy tools and even modern alternatives.

-- Cross-browser Support: One of its biggest advantages is true cross-browser support.
+Cross-browser Support: One of its biggest advantages is true cross-browser support.
 With Playwright, you can write a single test that works across Chrome, Firefox, and Webkit(Safari).
 There’s no need to maintain separate versions of each test for different browsers.
 This means you get broader coverage, fewer redundancies, and a consistent user experience across platforms.
-Learn more about cross‑browser testing with Playwright here.
+Learn more in our guide to cross‑browser testing with Playwright.

-- Built-in Auto-waiting Mechanism and & Web-First Assertions: Many older tools require hard-coded delays to support slow-loading elements or transitions.
-Playwright automatically waits for elements to be actionable before performing.
-Playwright Includes web-first assertions that retry automatically until your desired conditions are met.
-This significantly reduces flakiness in modern, dynamic UIs.
-As a result, you get faster results and more reliable tests.
+Built-in Auto-waiting Mechanism and & Web-First Assertions: Playwright automatically waits for elements to be actionable before interacting with them.
+Web-first assertions retry automatically until conditions are met.
+No hard-coded sleeps.
+Significantly reduced flakiness in dynamic, modern UIs.

 Note: Use it to test responsive layouts, geolocation, and touch interactions in real-world mobile scenarios.